Enzyme kinetics: Michaelis–Menten kinetics

-A complete derivation can be found here.

 The Michaelis constant KM is experimentally defined as the concentration at which the rate of the enzyme reaction is half Vmax, which can be verified by substituting [S] = KM into the Michaelis–Menten equation and can also be seen graphically.
 If the rate-determining enzymatic step is slow compared to substrate dissociation ($k_2 \ll k_{-1}$), the Michaelis constant KM is roughly the dissociation constant KD of the ES complex.